QuixThe2nd/metadatarr/README.md

 To run via Docker, copy `./Dockerfile` and `./docker-compose.yml` to a folder called `metadatarr` and run `docker compose up -d`.

 ### Configure
-1. Once installed, copy `./store/config_template` to `./store/config`. **Do not** change `config_template/`, all configuration changes should be applied to `config/`.
-2. Go to `./store/config/.qbittorrent_client.jsonc` and set your qBittorrent Web UI credentials.

-All other configuration is optional, the defaults are finely tuned and work out of the box.
-However it is **highly recommended** that you at least read through all config to ensure everything is configured how you want it.
+All default configuration files are located at `./config_template/`.
+To change values, copy config files to `./store/config/`.
+Instructions for each config are provided in each file. **READ ALL CONFIG BEFORE RUNNING!** The defaults are set as examples showcasing the power of Metadatarr, not as the recommended settings.

 ## Usage
 To start Metadatarr, run:
 ```
-npx tsx src/index.ts
+npx tsx src
 ```

-## Configuration
-All default configuration files are located at `./config_template/`.
-To change values, copy config files to `./store/config/`.
-Instructions for each config are provided in each file.
-READ ALL CONFIG BEFORE RUNNING!
-The defaults are set as examples showcasing the power of Metadatarr, not as the recommended settings.

 ## Uncross-Seed
 To enable [Cross-Seed](https://www.cross-seed.org/) integration, [configure a webhook](https://www.cross-seed.org/docs/basics/options#notificationwebhookurls).
 Set the notification webhook URL to `http://localhost:9191/api/uncross-seed`.